TosbackCgusBridge-Bot/CGUs-versions/Officemax/Privacy Policy.md

 The Company has annual sales of approximately $11 billion, employs approximately 38,000 associates, and serves consumers and businesses in North America and abroad with approximately 1,400 retail stores, award-winning e-commerce sites and a dedicated business-to-business sales organization  all delivered through a global network of wholly owned operations, franchisees, licensees and alliance partners.
 The Company operates under several banner brands including Office Depot, OfficeMax, Grand &.
 Toy, and Viking.
 The companys portfolio of exclusive product brands include TUL, Foray, Brenton Studio, Ativa, WorkPro, Realspace and HighMark.

 Office Depot, Inc.s charitable arm, The Office Depot Foundation, supports programs that enhance quality of life for children, strengthen communities, encourage local and international economic growth, and empower schools and non-profit organizations.
 Office Depot and OfficeMax also provides resources and support to small businesses through its Business Solutions Center.
-The center provides informative tips, advice, articles, videos and more designed to help businesses achieve their goals. validation failed, try again after sometime.
+The center provides informative tips, advice, articles, videos and more designed to help businesses achieve their goals.

 Give them a gift card.
 Never expires, ships for free